stefan-jansen/machine-learning-for-trading/05_strategy_evaluation/README.md

 The notebook [pyfolio_demo](03_pyfolio_demo.ipynb) illustrates how to extract the `pyfolio` input from the backtest conducted in the previous folder.
 It then proceeds to calcuate several performance metrics and tear sheets using `pyfolio`

-- The notebook relies on the `conda` environment `ml4t-zipline`.
-For installation, please see instructions provided [here](../installation).
+- This notebook requires the `conda` environment `backtest`.
+Please see the [installation instructions](../installation/README.md) for running the latest Docker image or alternative ways to set up your environment.